ahmetsemihozkul/BusAnalyticsWithGenAI/README.md

-# Youtube videos datasets and PowerPoint slides
+# Datasets and PowerPoint slides for the Youtube videos